fidelis452/fidelis452/README.md

 I am a web developer, a data analyst and I also do process automation with tools such as KOFAX software and Power automate.

 * Reactjs
+* Angular
 * Nodejs
 * MongoDB
 * PHP
 * Mysql
 * Power Automate

-* Kofax softwares
+* Kofax software

-* Data analysis with python
+* Data analysis with Python

  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kenya.<br/>
 * :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.